aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 resolution of 25 m.
 Forests are classified as areas of at least 0.5 ha covered with trees, where tree cover (at least 5 m high) is at least 10% [@PALSARForest].
 The data is available at [GEE](https://developers.google.com/earth-engine/datasets/catalog/JAXA_ALOS_PALSAR_YEARLY_FNF4).
-This project uses a 4-class version (1=Dense Forest, 2=Non-dense Forest, 3=Non-Forest, 4=Water), in which the last tree cover dating year is 2020, prepared for download on the GEE platform with this [replication script](https://code.earthengine.google.com/3ec78ab057e6c8910cb1546002132b34).
+This project used a 4-class version (1=Dense Forest, 2=Non-dense Forest, 3=Non-Forest, 4=Water), in which the last tree cover dating year was 2020, prepared for download on the GEE platform with this [replication script](https://code.earthengine.google.com/3ec78ab057e6c8910cb1546002132b34).
 To use this script, you need a [GEE account and project](https://console.cloud.google.com/earth-engine/welcome)